-At Crown Oil, we do everything in our power to ensure that the diesel we supply is of the highest quality, helping to remove the risk of poor quality fuel which contributes to the inconvenient and costly problems of clogged filters.
+At Crown Oil, we do everything in our power to ensure that the red diesel we supply is of the highest quality that meets the appropriate specifications, helping to remove the risk of poor quality fuel which contributes to the inconvenient and costly problems of clogged filters.

 But Crown Oil isn’t the only fuel supplier in the UK, and whilst it’s easy to place the blame on less scrupulous suppliers, the fuel in question was found to have met the British legal standards for fuel quality.

 So what’s going on, and what can you do if you’re suffering diesel-related problems?

 The issue seems to be the increased presence of Fatty Acid Methyl Ester (FAME) in gas oil, as required by the Government’s Renewable Transport Fuel Obligation (RTFO).